Promineo-Tech/frontend-technologies/Week1/readme.md

 If a `type` attribute value is not specified for an `<input>`, it will default to `type="text"`, which is just a normal input box a user can type any text into.

-> Note: `<input />` tags are an example of one of the more commonly used "self-closing" or "void" elements in HTML.
-They should _NOT_ be written in pairs.

 </details>

 <details>